GSA/idmanagement.gov/_implement/yubikey-guide.md

 <!-- Start of Section 3 -->

-## First-time setup for new device/PIN creation MacOS
+## First-time setup for new device PIN creation MacOS

 ### Step 1 - Install YubiKey Manager